Born 1971, Edinburgh. Scotland.

 Glasgow School of Art 1989 – 93

 Between Art school and 1999 Nichol had a series of jobs that included being a stonemason, a blacksmith and working in kitchens.
 He did a series of hand-drawn adverts for a bike shop that were the most stolen item on the subway in Glasgow.
 He ran a few bars for the late Alan Mawn.
 And he was a bouncer.
 There may have been other jobs.

 1999 – Present.
 Owner and Director of Perfect Circle Art.
 A fine art studio modelled on the classical studios of antiquity.
 The purpose of this was to improve his technique by taking commercial projects that would lead to learning outcomes.
-Perfect Circle handles fine art projects up to the value of c. £500,000.
+Perfect Circle handles fine art projects up to the value of about £500,000.

 2005 – 2019.
 Nichol worked closely with Alasdair Gray on various projects including his large cycle of murals at Òran Mór, his Hillhead Mural for Hillhead subway station and various other pieces of work and ideas.